You are viewing a version of the Spruce Run website formatted for printing.Skip to main content

 Tessa explained she was too scared to go back home so the hotline worker talked with her about Spruce Run’s shelter.
 Tessa and the worker made a plan for her to stay in shelter temporarily.
 They also discussed a Protection from Abuse order (PFA) and how the court system and police could be a part of Tessa’s safety plan.
 The worker and Tessa also planned with the police so that she would know when Robert was arrested and when he was released.
 After one night in shelter Tessa knew that Robert was arrested and had not been released from jail.
 This gave her enough time to file a PFA and return to her home.

-Spruce Run, the police, and the court system worked together to support Tessa and increase her safety.
-This type of community collaboration happens through Spruce Run’s 24-hour hotline each week.
+We worked together with the police and the court system to support Tessa and increase her safety.
+This type of community collaboration happens through Spruce Run-Womancare Alliance’s 24-hour hotline each week.
 It is the main way for community providers to connect, consult and work together in order to meet the needs of people affected by abuse in our community regardless of the time of day.

 I have heard hundreds of survivors share their stories during my years working on the hotline, going to court, and facilitating support groups.
 Their voices echo within me, becoming one story resounding with fear, anger, sadness, and hope:

 He is jealous of everyone.
 I’m not allowed to go anywhere without asking permission and then he interrogates me when I return.
 He puts down all my friends.
 I can’t even visit my own mother without a hassle.
 He checks the mileage on my car.
 He hides my keys.
 He won’t let me drive.
 He makes me account for every penny I spend.
 If I go to the store, he times me.
 If I’m late, there’s hell to pay.

 If I leave, he says he’ll kill himself.
 If I leave, he says he’ll kill me.
 If I leave, he’ll take the kids.
 If I leave, he’ll never let me alone.
 If I leave…If I leave…If I leave…